 CAMICO was a new program for the Company in 2005.
 The program provides professional liability coverage to accountants.
 To calculate the policy year ultimate losses and allocated loss adjustment expenses for CAMICO the actuary applied paid and incurred loss development, paid and incurred Bornhuetter-Ferguson, and paid and incurred Cape Cod methods to the actual CAMICO experience as of December 31, 2015.
-In the calculations, the actuary used CAMICO and industry benchmark paid and incurred loss adjustment expenses ratios used in the Bornhuetter-Ferguson method calculations were selected based on the Company's unpaid claim liability review of CAMICO experience as of December 31, 2014.
+In the calculations, the actuary used CAMICO and industry benchmark paid and incurred loss and allocated loss adjustment expenses development information.
+The a priori loss and allocated loss adjustment expenses ratios used in the Bornhuetter-Ferguson method calculations were selected based on the Company's unpaid claim liability review of CAMICO experience as of December 31, 2014.
 Low and high scenario ultimate loss and allocated loss adjustment expense estimates were selected by the actuary based on sensitivity testing of results of the CAMICO actuarial analysis to reasonable alternative assumptions.